on1san/Custom-Player-Sprite-Switcher/README.md

 > [https://crystal-clear-converter.netlify.app/template-gen1recomp.png](https://crystal-clear-converter.netlify.app/template-gen1recomp.png)

+Adjust the "Injecting" palette to match your character.

+You should only use Black + White + 2 Custom colors!

-to import your own spritesheet with
+Then import your own spritesheet with

 > https://crystal-clear-converter.netlify.app.